JvanKatwijk/qt-dab/README.md

 --------------------------------------------------------------------

 An extensive "user's guide" - in pdf format - can be found in the "docs" section of the source tree.
-The documentation contains a fomplete description of the widgets, of the values in the ".ini" file, on configuring for creating an executable (Linux), and even a complete description on how to add a device to the configuration.
+The documentation contains a complete description of the widgets, of the values in the ".ini" file, on configuring for creating an executable (Linux), and even a complete description on how to add a device to the configuration.